 Mentor a Buckeye

-- Provide motivation for education
+- Provide motivation for higher education and increase college access and success among inner-city students

-- Build relationships
+- Promote meaningful relationships